 PARKING Exhibitors are responsible for parking their vehicles.

 CARE OF SPACE Exhibitors must keep the areas around their exhibits clean.
 Exhibitor spaces must be surrendered in the same condition in which they were found.
-Festival organizers will provide garbage cans in Washington Park.
-Festival organizers will provide a waste-water dump station.
+Festival organizers will provide garbage cans and recycling containers in Washington Park.
 In case of damage to spaces or to materials provided by the festival, exhibitors are responsible for paying any and all claims necessary to restore spaces and/or materials to their original conditions.

 FESTIVAL CANCELLATION If any contingency interrupts or prevents the holding of the Vegan Roots Fest, including but not limited to inclement weather and other acts of God, festival organizers shall in no way be liable to exhibitors.
 Exhibitor registration fees cannot be refunded if the festival is interrupted or cancelled since the fees are disbursed before the festival for operating licenses, permits, and liability insurance required by the City of Charlottesville and for equipment rentals, festival supplies, and festival promotion.

 LIMITATION OF LIABILITY Exhibitors agree to make no claim for any reason against festival organizers or Voices for Animals for loss, theft, damage, or destruction of goods, nor for any injury to themselves, employees, volunteers, or festival visitors incurred at the festival.
 Exhibitors agree to indemnify festival organizers and Voices for Animals against and hold them harmless for any liability arising out of exhibitors’ participation in the festival.
 Each exhibitor agrees to accept full liability for any loss, theft, damage, destruction of goods, or injury caused by the exhibitor.

 ADDITIONAL RULES GOVERNING VENDORS/EXHIBITORS DISTRIBUTING FOOD